718 Naval Air Squadron

+718 Naval Air Squadron (718 NAS), sometime referred to as 718 Squadron, is an inactive, Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN).
+It was last active to train RNVR pilots on jet aircraft during 1955, operating with Supermarine Attacker FB.2 jet fighter-bomber and de Havilland Sea Vampire T.22 jet trainer aircraft.

-718 Naval Air Squadron (718 NAS) was a Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN) created on 15 July 1936 to serve as a Catapult Flight of the Fleet Air Arm.
-It was elevated to squadron status at the end of 1937, before being disbanded on 21 January 1940.
-It was re-formed on 5 June 1944 to operate as the Army Co-operation Naval Operational Training Unit before being disbanded again on 1 November 1945.
-On 23 August 1946 it was reformed for the third time to operate as a Seafire Conversion Squadron but was disbanded less than one year later, on 17 March 1947.
-On 25 April 1955, after almost a decade, the squadron was reformed once more to train RNVR on jet aircraft.
-Once this work was complete, it was disbanded for the final time on 31 December 1955.
+It was initially created in July 1936 to serve as a Catapult Flight of the Fleet Air Arm.
+It was elevated to squadron status at the end of 1937, before being disbanded in January 1940.
+It was re-formed in June 1944 to operate as the Army Co-operation Naval Operational Training Unit but changed to a new role as the School of Naval Air Reconnaissance, before being disbanded again in November 1945.

+In August 1946 it was reformed for the third time to operate as a Seafire Conversion Squadron, operating Supermarine Seafire, but was disbanded less than one year later, in March 1947.